Essentials Week 1 Grammar - FREE Activities and Lessons

 As I mentioned at the top of this blog post, I absolutely love the Classical Conversations Essentials curriculum for grades 4-6.

-However, I have always felt that the curriculum lacks engaging materials, activities, worksheets, etc. to help children master the incredible content it offers.
+However, I have always felt that the curriculum lacks engaging materials, visuals, activities, worksheets, etc. to help children master the incredible content it offers.

 I have been writing curriculum and creating activities for my classroom students for years, and I am so excited to pivot and create engaging resources to use at home with my own kiddos.